Tourism in Scotland: Tourist destinations

+Areas of Interest

 Other areas which are popular for tourists include the Highlands and the Hebrides, such as the Isle of Skye.
 Perthshire, the Scottish Borders and Orkney and Shetland are popular tourism destinations.

 Ben Nevis is the highest mountain in the United Kingdom, but there are many other significant mountains in Scotland, albeit relatively small by international standards.
 The Cuillin on the Isle of Skye offer challenging climbs such as the Inaccessible Pinnacle.
+Ben Lomond on the shores of Loch Lomond is closest to Glasgow.

-Scotland has amusement parks such as M&D's in the town of Motherwell, North Lanarkshire.
+Scotland has amusement parks such as M&D's in the town of Motherwell, North Lanarkshire, Landmark Forest Adventure Park at Carrbridge in the Highlands.
+Scotland’s first inland surf resort near Edinburgh has opened in 2024.
+Scotland’s International Climbing indoor arena is also located nearby at Ratho.
+Ski centres are located in Cairngorms and Pentland Hills.

 Scotland has many lochs, including Loch Lomond, and Loch Ness, home of the mythical Loch Ness monster.
 Rivers such as the Spey, Tay, Tweed, and Aberdeenshire Dee are famous for salmon and fly fishing.
 Scotland is a popular destination for hunting, especially deer and grouse.